Role of women in contemporary Indian cinema: A psychological perspective

 Films in the 19th century were more male centric, and the female were given a role to beautify the body for the audience.
 Filmmakers, now are exploring diverse narratives that highlight the complexity and agency of the female characters in real lives.
 Traditionally, they were depicted more in traditional roles emphasizing potent psychological facets like self-sacrificing, family oriented and the purity of their character.
 The personality type depicted was more of the type 2 personality traits where they were shown more generous, having immense kindness, innate selflessness and were more people pleasing.
 This trend continued for many years.

-Until the 1980’s where there was a shift in the psychological perspective of how the females were shown as more assertive, attuned to practicality and frugality and were more career oriented (Enneagram type one wing two personality traits).
+Until the 1980’s where there was a shift in the psychological perspective of the role of women in cinema, Women in Indian films were shown as more assertive, attuned to practicality and frugality and were more career oriented (Enneagram type one wing two personality traits).
 This was seen as a change in societal norms.
 Actresses like “Shabana Azmi” and “Smita Patil” played challenging gender roles and portrayed complex emotions.
 However, there were still prevalent influence of the media in the portrayal of women and constructing their image in the society.

 This new shift can be analyzed from a psychological perspective in different ways: